ddpbsd/ossec-documentation/legacy/docs/manual/rules-decoders/testing.rst

     **Alert to be generated.

-In addition to the information above, :ref:`ossec-logtest -f` can be used to follow the log through the rule path:
+In addition to the information above, :ref:`ossec-logtest -v` can be used to follow the log through the rule path:

 .. code-block:: console

-    # /var/ossec/bin/ossec-logtest -f
+    # /var/ossec/bin/ossec-logtest -v
     2008/07/04 10:05:43 ossec-testrule: INFO: Started (pid: 23007).
     ossec-testrule: Type one log per line.